How do you get a surety bond in California?

 - The obligee: The party that needs a guarantee the principal will perform.

 - The surety: The party that issues the bond to guarantee the performance of the principal.
 If the principal fails to meet the agreed obligations, the surety will pay out claimed losses up to the bond amount with the principal ultimately liable for those losses.

-The process begins when the obligee informs you or your business a surety bond is required.
+The process in California begins when the obligee informs you or your business a surety bond is required.
 You must then research the type of bond that you need and its specific requirements.
 From there, you will apply online for the bond through a surety company or agency.

 The surety company will require you to provide personal and business information such as names, addresses, social security numbers, and employee identification numbers.
 Their underwriters will use this information to review your financial health to assess the risk of issuing you the bond.